Gangster!

-Gangster! is a role-playing game published by Fantasy Games Unlimited in 1979.
+Gangster! is a role-playing game published by Fantasy Games Unlimited (FGU) in 1979 that is set in the 1920s in Chicago during the American Prohibition..

 Gameplay

-Gangster! is a cops-and-mobsters role-playing game system set in the period 1900 to the present.
-Players can choose to be on the side of the law as police (city or federal), or they can roleplay a criminal, either as loner or as part of a syndicate.
+Gangster! is a cops-and-mobsters role-playing game system set Chicago in the 1920s.
+Players can choose to be on the side of the law as police (city or federal), or they can roleplay a criminal, either as a loner or as part of a syndicate.
 The combat covers many sorts of firearms.
 The game rules include sections on crimes and corruption, gang wars, police methods, forensic medicine, FBI labs, and SWAT teams, with guidelines on the laws of the land, criminal law, conviction, and penalties.

+Although the game is slanted towards the Prohibition era, rules are included for modern weaponry so that the game could be set in the present day.

-As with most role-playing games, one player is the game master, while the other players roleplay characters that can either be lawmakers or lawbreakers.
-To start a game, the players roll up their character's abilities using three six-sided dice.
-They also use the dice to determine the number of crime-busting or criminal skills the character has.
+A player starts character generation by determining their character's attributes with dice, then use the dice again to determine the number of crime-busting or criminal skills the character has.
 Low dice rolls may leave a character with no skills.
-Once the players have decided on their characters' roles, the game master runs the game in much the same way as other role-playing games.

-The combat system in Gangster is unusually lethal compared to other roleplaying systems.
-Reviewer Kenneth Burke noted that a knife wound that have almost no effect on a character in Gamma World could be lethal in Gangster.
+Reviewer Kenneth Burke noted that the combat system in Gangster! is unusually lethal compared to other roleplaying systems, pointing out that a knife wound having almost no effect on a character in the science fiction role-playing game Gamma World could be lethal in Gangster!

 Publication history

-Gangster! was designed by Nick Marinacci and Pete Petrone.
-A former New York police officer was consulted about the design.
-It was published by Fantasy Games Unlimited in 1979 as a boxed set with a 56-page rulebook, a "patrol guide" booklet describing the numerous laws that the characters must uphold (or break), a character record sheet, and combat tables.
+Gangster! was designed by Nick Marinacci and Pete Petrone, who consulted a former New York police officer about the design.
+The game was published by FGU in 1979 as a boxed set with a 56-page rulebook, a "patrol guide" booklet describing the numerous laws that the characters must uphold (or break), a character record sheet, and combat tables.

-Robert N. Charrette created 25 mm miniatures to accompany Gangster!
+Players could also purchase 25 mm metal miniatures that had been designed by Robert N. Charrette.